japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

   hostToLocalTaskCount: Map[String, Int]): Boolean
 ```

-`requestTotalExecutors` is a "decorator" method that ultimately calls a cluster-specific <<doRequestTotalExecutors, doRequestTotalExecutors>> method and returns whether the request was acknowledged or not (it is assumed `false` by default).
+`requestTotalExecutors` is a "decorator" method that ultimately calls a cluster-specific [doRequestTotalExecutors](#doRequestTotalExecutors) method and returns whether the request was acknowledged or not (it is assumed `false` by default).

 `requestTotalExecutors` is part of the [ExecutorAllocationClient](../dynamic-allocation/ExecutorAllocationClient.md#requestTotalExecutors) abstraction.